Tradeline: What is it, Process, On Credit Report, Types, Examples

 What is a Tradeline?

-Knowing how a tradeline works is helpful for a customer to have a better idea of reading a credit report.
+Knowledge of how a tradeline works gives customers a better idea for reading a credit report.
 Reading a credit report helps the customer identify what the lenders or creditors see when they perform a credit check.
-A credit check contains different tradelines.
+A credit check contains different tradelines that provide evidence of financial behavior.

-Tradelines record the information for each loan that is reported.
-This information includes all activities, including payments on that loan or credit line and other data such as the lenders' or creditors' information, customer’s information, type of loan or credit line, and terms of the loan or credit line.
+Tradelines record the information for each loan that vendors report to business credit bureaus.
+This information includes all activities, including payments on that loan or credit line and other data such as the lenders' or creditors' information.
+The business information contains the customer's information, type of loan or credit line, and terms of the loan or credit line.

-Tradelines work when the information on a customer’s credit report is used to calculate a credit score.
-A credit score is a three-digit number that measures the creditworthiness of a customer.
-The creditworthiness of a customer is measured by the customer’s financial behavior.
-A customer’s financial behavior includes payment history and current balances on loans and credit cards.
+Tradelines work when the information on a customer's credit profile calculates a credit score.
+A credit score represents a three-digit number that measures the creditworthiness of a customer.
+The creditworthiness of a customer reflects the customer's financial behavior over time.
+A customer's financial behavior includes payment history and current balances on loans and credit cards.

 View Pricing

-A tradeline on a credit report is intended to assist the lenders or creditors.
-Lenders or creditors use a tradeline’s helpful information to minimize the risk of their lending or credit decisions.
-This helpful information usually includes the following:
+A tradeline on a credit report assists the lenders or creditors with lending decisions.
+Lenders or creditors use a tradeline's helpful information in order to minimize the risks of their lending or credit decisions.
+This helpful information usually includes the following details:

 • Type of tradelines such as open account, installment loan, and revolving account